p2r3/ppmod/README.md

 ```squirrel
   ppromise(func)
 ```
 In Portal 2, there are numerous mutually unsyncronised threads, which can be a hassle to work with.
 Namely, console commands and entity actions are the most common offenders in generating asynchronous code.
-Historically, ppmod has used callback functions to accomodate for this, but since ppmod4, a "thenable" system was established for clarity and consistency.
+Historically, ppmod has used callback functions to accomodate for this, but since version 4, a "thenable" system was established for clarity and consistency.

 Setting up a basic ppromise means wrapping a function with the `ppromise` constructor, which returns a ppromise instance.
 (Internally, these aren't actually classes or objects due to a workaround for a bug in Portal 2's Squirrel runtime.)
 Here is an example of a simple promise that resolves in 5 seconds:
 ```squirrel